 The pace at which businesses are migrating to the cloud remains rapid.
-Cloud adoption has been growing at tremendous rates because of the scalability, cost, and efficiency benefits of the cloud, and then the pandemic occurred.
-The Covid crisis pushed business migration firmly into overdrive as organizations frantically raced to satisfy the digital demand of a suddenly all-remote workforce.
+Adoption was already growing at tremendous rates due to the scalability, cost, and efficiency benefits of the cloud, and then the pandemic occurred, which placed migration firmly into overdrive as organizations frantically raced to satisfy the digital demand of a newly all-remote workforce.

-Yet even as employees return to the office, the rate of cloud transition has not yielded.
+And even as employees gradually return to the office, the rate of cloud transition has not yielded.
 The overwhelming majority of companies expect to increase their cloud investment in the next 12 months, and cloud assets-including applications, hosts and containers-now outnumber physical endpoints within organizations.
-Given that cloud spending is only just now starting to catch up with data center outlay, we are on the brink of explosive growth.
+And with cloud spending only starting to catch up with data center outlay, explosive growth is on the brink.

 Most security incidents now involve the cloud, according to the latest Verizon Data Breach Investigations Report.
-Yet organizations remain disproportionately focused on resources and efforts to protect physical, on-premises, legacy assets.
+Yet organizations remain disproportionately focusing their resources and efforts on protecting physical, on-premises, legacy assets.
 Part of the reason can be chalked up to an old-school way of doing things, and the natural resistance and lag time that occurs when something new requires a dramatic shift in approach and strategy.

-Organizations are facing serious security challenges.
-They suffer from a wide chasm in available skills and talent; an overreliance on manual processes that result in inefficiencies which then take a mental and physical toll on security teams; an unmanageable number of alerts; and ongoing visibility shortfalls.
-On top of those legacy problems, there's now a crucial need to adequately detect and respond to cloud-based threats.
-It just adds to the misery, compounded by any friction that may exist in the risk management responsibility model between cloud user and cloud provider.
+But in an industry that is already suffering from a wide chasm in available skills and talent; an overreliance on manual processes that is resulting in inefficiencies and taking a mental and physical toll on security teams; unsustainable numbers of alerts; and ongoing visibility shortfalls, the need to now adequately detect and respond to cloud-based threats is just adding to the misery.
+This is not to mention the importance of overcoming any friction that may exist in the risk management responsibility model between cloud user and cloud provider.

 "This paper will advance the case that moving to the cloud can serve as a wedge and natural trigger to begin your security operations transformation journey."

-Securing the cloud is different than protecting on-premises, but why and how specifically?
-Here is a sample of key reasons, some of which may bring pain while others are poised to bring possibility.
+Securing the cloud is of course different than protecting on-premises, but why and how specifically?
+Here is a sampling of key reasons, some of which may bring pain while others are poised to bring possibility.